jxiao1/documents/docs/javascript/javascript_function.rst

 "functionName.length" or "arguments.callee.length"

 **prototype**
+Every function(except the one return by bind) will have this property.
-Will be used when invoked as constructor.
+It's used when invoked as constructor, and class inheritance.

+"prototype" will auto have a "constructor" property.
+F.prototype.constructor===F is true for any function.

 **Defining Your Own Function Properties**